Last updated on November 16th, 2025 at 11:32 am

 Perhaps no other Florida attraction has performed the equivalent of a Houdini act with fate like Marineland.

-The attraction, opened in 1938 to great fanfare along a remote strip of State Road A1A just north of Daytona Beach, has gone through several transformations, with closures and rumors of closures, only to re-emerge with an altered image.
+The attraction opened in 1938 to great fanfare along a remote strip of State Road A1A just north of Flagler Beach.
+It has gone through several transformations, with closures and rumors of closures, only to re-emerge and endure.

 Marine Studios was its initial identity, created primarily to film underwater scenes for television and motion pictures.